Groovee60/TDAmeritradeAndroidSample/README.md

 - ConstraintLayout
 - Navigation Graph with fragments

-Exercises the TDA authorization sequence based on credentials you supply (within TDALoginHelper file):
+Exercises the TD Ameritrade API based on credentials you supply (within TDALoginHelper file):
 - acquire authorization code
 - acquire access token and refresh token
 - refresh access token with refresh token as necessary